Taylors Hill

 Taylors Hill is among the most culturally diverse areas in the country based on AreaSearch assessment of a range of language and cultural background related metrics

 Taylors Hill has a high level of cultural diversity, with 36.8% of its population born overseas and 48.0% speaking a language other than English at home.
-Christianity is the predominant religion in Taylors Hill, comprising 60.4% of the population.
-The most significant overrepresentation is seen in the 'Other' category, which accounts for 3.0% of the population compared to the regional average of 2.3%.
+Christianity is the predominant religion in Taylors Hill, accounting for 60.4% of the population.
+Notably, the 'Other' religious category comprises 3.0% of the population, slightly higher than the Greater Melbourne average of 2.3%.

 Frequently Asked Questions - Diversity